 In Philadelphia, a DUI is a very serious offense.
 First of all, it is not simply a major traffic violation, as it is across the bridge in New Jersey.
 In PA, DUI is a crime.
 However, if you are not the driver of the vehicle arrested for DUI, you are not likely to face any legal consequences.

 Have you been arrested for a DUI in Philadelphia?
 You may have questions as to what comes next; including the legal penalties you can potentially face and how to go about hiring a defense for your DUI offense.
 Driving under the influence in Pennsylvania is a very serious offense and should not be taken lightly.
 The penalties are significant and may include thousands of dollars in fines, a suspension of license and/or installation of interlock device, and years of probation or imprisonment.
-The lawyers at the Law Offices of Greg Prosmushkin will aggressively research and fight your DUI charges and arrive at the best plea deal possible when that is the best option available to you.
+The lawyers at The Law Offices of Greg Prosmushkin, P.C. will aggressively research and fight your DUI Charges and arrive at the best plea deal possible when that is the best option available to you.

 This content was written on behalf of Greg Prosmushkin.